Holmusk/holmusk.github.io/README.md

 The workflow is easy:

 1. Make sure that you are on the latest develop branch
-2. Create a new branch from develop, implement desired changes and open a pull request
+2. Create a new branch from develop, implement desired changes and open a pull request targetting develop branch
 3. Deploy the updated web page content with the following command:
    ```
    ./scripts/deploy.sh "Some meaningful message"